Labstep/labstepPy/docs/source/device_integration.rst

 1. Authenticate and select the device you are sending data from.

 You will need to create a representation for your device on Labstep.
-This can either be done on the web-app or by using the :func:`~labstep.user.User.newDevice` method
+This can either be done on the web-app or by using the :func:`~labstep.entities.user.model.User.newDevice` method

 2. Detect incoming data from the device.

 How you do this will depend on the device and how it outputs data.
 See below for an example of how to work with simple numerical readings coming of an RS-232 device such as a balance or thermometer and another example for uploading data files being outputted by a more complex instrument such as a plate reader.

-3. Once you have the data from the device, all that's left is to send it to Labstep with the :func:`~labstep.device.Device.addData` method.
+3. Once you have the data from the device, all that's left is to send it to Labstep with the :func:`~labstep.entities.device.model.Device.addData` method.